Redomic/Redomic/README.md

 Hey, I am Jones.
 I like to work on scalable things.
 (Also to mess around :P)

-### Projects / Currently working on:
+### 🚀 Projects / Currently working on:
 - Startup -  [Locaro](https://www.locaro.in/#/) in early stages.
 - NFT Project - [Literally Just a Pixel](https://www.literallyjustapixel.com)
-- UniConnect+ - Soon to be released
+- UniConnect+ - Beta being built :hammer:

 For more information about me, check out [Redomic!](https://www.redomic.in) :+1: